 You finally booked that trip with your child and made it to the airport, hopefully on time.
 We all know getting through security as an adult is a pain and now you’re adding on a child!
-Here are 5 tips for a smooth airport experience with young kids.
+Find out the best car seat carrier to use and four other tips for a smooth airport experience with young kids.

 Before you head to the ticket counter to check in make sure you have the proper documentation for your children.

 Domestic Flights: For unpaid lap infants you will need to carry proof of age in the form of a birth certificate, immunization records, or passport.
 I personally have never been asked to show it but I have seen firsthand a father, who didn’t have proof of age, denied boarding for his flight unless he paid for a seat for his daughter.
 Buying a ticket at the gate is no small fee so better to be safe than sorry.

 International Flights: All passengers regardless of age require a passport to travel internationally (read how to apply for a child one here).
 If both parents or legal guardian(s) are not traveling with the child you are required to have a notarized document giving you permission to take the child out of the country alone or proof that you have sole custody.
 Although only required for entry to some countries, airlines, cruises, and immigration officers have the right to ask you for this documentation as they try to reduce kidnappings and human trafficking of children.
 Throughout our travels I have been asked for this form twice, once by Royal Caribbean and another by Delta Airlines.
 We’ve always gone to our bank to get the forms notarized.
 Although it can be a pain, I’m glad we took the precaution to get it done so we didn’t miss out on those two trips.

 You May Be Interested in Reading: Surviving Long-Haul Flights with Kids